 AND THEY BECOME

-Doug and I still don’t have a perfect marriage.
-And yes, we still fight sometimes, but the underlying theme of commitment–to the Lord and to each other–provide the foundation for building a strong marriage.
+I still don’t have a perfect marriage.
+You know why?
+Because we are imperfect people.
+And yes, we still will have disagreements, but the underlying theme of commitment to the Lord and to each other provides the foundation we need for building a strong marriage.
 If you want to read some of the things we do to keep our marriage strong, read: